debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/downlink-messages/readme.md

 # Downlink messages

- These messages are sent from the server to the tracker through the LoRaWAN&trade; network.
+ These messages are sent from the server to the tracker through the LoRaWAN™ network.
 They are used to either configure or manage the tracker.
 Each message contains a header including:
 -   A message type
 -   An acknowledgement token